VarmiloVA/Calories-project-by-Varmilo/README.md

 # Calories-project-by-Varmilo
 To do:
-- Unnitest
+- Unitest
 - Use sys
-- Code refactoring is requiered
+- Code refactoring is required